langchain-ai/langgraph/docs/docs/concepts/low_level.md

     return {"foo": response["bar"]}

 builder = StateGraph(State)
+# note that we are using `node` function instead of a compiled subgraph
 builder.add_node(node)
 ...
-# note that instead of using the compiled subgraph we are using `node` function that is calling the subgraph
 graph = builder.compile()
 ```